 Transfer photos from iphone or iPad using Image Capture

 If you want a “lighter” option than Photos, you can import pictures using Image Capture instead.
 This method allows you to select where you want to save the pictures on your Mac.
+Note Image Capture is a free app that comes pre-installed on every Mac.

 Step 2: Select your iPhone, iPad, or iPod touch from the list of connected devices.
 For instance, in the screenshot below, you’d click on “iPhone 6s” in the sidebar.